ESX-Balkan/esx_inventoryhud/README.md

 ![welcome](https://www.dutch-players.nl/wp-content/uploads/2020/06/dutchplayers_welcome-1024x64.png)
 Report hackers and hackwebsites please.

-The latest MySQL plugin is breaking this resource!
-Only use: https://github.com/dutchplayers/fivem-mysql-async

 We have edited the original esx_inventoryhud resource from Trsak.

 This inventory only works with the latest version of ESX.